OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 of us - developers - especially those doing mainly Object-Oriented Programming.

-Therefore, in this article I’ll try to demessify the syntax of Jetpack Compose by using basic and pure Kotlin, interactive code that you can read and modify, and what you already know about OOP.
+Therefore, in this article I’ll try to clarity the syntax of Jetpack Compose by using :
+- Basic and pure Kotlin
+- Interactive code that you can edit and run in this web page
+- What you already know about OOP.

 Along the path, you may get impressed also by the simplicity that hides behind some of the fancy words used to explain Jetpack Compose.

 [TOC levels=1-3]: #